 When and how often can I use CAS services?

 Students are always welcome in CAS, and you may come as often as you like.
 CAS on the main campus is open Monday through Thursday, 8:00 a.m. to 5:00 p.m., and Fridays from 8:00 a.m. until 3:00 p.m.
-The Chico Center CAS is open Monday through Thursday, 9:00 a.m. to 2:00 p.m., and Monday evenings, 5:00 p.m. until 8:45 p.m.
+The Chico Center CAS during the fall 2015 semester is open Monday through Thursday, 9:00 a.m. to 2:00 p.m., and Wednesday evenings, 6:00 p.m. until 8:30 p.m.
 Access to CAS is free to all currently enrolled Butte College students.
 You may come in to CAS to work with a tutor, attend a workshop, or just to study.
 The computer labs and group study rooms are also available for student use.
 See CAS Rooms and Labs as well as Critical Skills Workshops and Course for further details on these services.

 For more specific information about tutoring or any other CAS services, call the CAS general information line, 895-2386, or the CAS Secretary, Amy Hughes, at 895-2808.
 For information about tutoring at the Chico Center, call Tina Day at 530-893-7720.
-Cori Enos can give you tutoring information for Glenn County (895-2429).
+The Glenn County Center provides limited tutoring and can be reached at 895-2429.